Ahmed-Mansour-Hallaba/live_chat/README.md

 # Laravel ToDo App

-This is a simple ToDo app with multiple user support.
+This is a Live Chat app with multiple user support.

-This is built on Laravel Framework 5.1.
+This is built on Laravel Framework 8.0.
 This was built for demonstrate purpose.

 ## Installation